LinkIsGrim/TEH-Antistasi-Ultimate/README.md

 	- Vehicles will stick to the roads, infantry can teleport precisely to the cursor.
 	- Attacked but not captured markers can be freely teleported to.
 	- Teleportation range zones shown on the map
+	- Rally point cost is reduced to 25 per charge
 - **CAS support** tuned down to avoid being called on infantry units.
 - **Vehicle-based looting**: a complete overhaul of Loot to Vehicle for ACE and Antistasi Extended mod, requires **ACE3**
 	- Uses ACE action on the vehicles to gather loot